Brave enough to check out No Meeting Wednesdays?

 No Meeting Wednesdays – 6 Practical Steps

-More companies are jumping on the trend of No Meeting Wednesdays after Facebook recently announced they are giving it a spin.
+More companies are jumping on the trend of No Meeting Wednesdays after Facebook announced they’re giving it a spin.

 Launching a strategy like No Meeting Wednesday might not be the easiest thing to convince your managers to do though.